 \textbf{Overlap threshold.} Fig.~\ref{fig:tau-ablation} shows how different values of overlap thresholds $\tau$ in candidate selection affect the performance of our method across various compression ratios.
 It can be seen that $0.6$ consistently optimizes $mAP_{50}$ and $mAP$.
 This value can be thought of as an optimal trade-off between $\Phi(\mathbf x)$ and $\mathcal{N}(\mathbf x)$.

-\textbf{Cross-architecture generalization.} To assess the generalization capability of our condensed datasets, we conduct experiments with Faster R-CNN \cite{ren2015faster}, a two-stage detector and RetinaNet \cite{lin2017focal}, a one-stage detector.
+\textbf{Cross-architecture generalization.} To assess the generalization capability of our condensed datasets, we conduct experiments with Faster R-CNN \citep{ren2015faster}, a two-stage detector and RetinaNet \citep{lin2017focal}, a one-stage detector.
 Table \ref{tab:cross_architecture} shows that the distilled datasets can generalize in heterogeneous settings, where the observer model is a two-stage detector, and the target model is a one-stage detector, across varying compression ratios from 0.25\% to 5.0\%.
 The results demonstrate that performance on RetinaNet is comparable to that on Faster R-CNN across all \texttt{IPDs}.
 Specifically, at 0.25\% \texttt{IPD}, $mAP_{50}$ for the Faster R-CNN observer and RetinaNet target configuration reaches 25.70\%, surpassing the 24.30\% obtained in the Faster R-CNN observer and target setup.
 At higher compression ratios, such as 1.0\% and 5.0\%, RetinaNet continues to yield competitive results, achieving $mAP_{50}$ scores of 37.40\% and 48.60\%, respectively.
-In addition, we evaluate ViTDet \cite{li2022exploring}, a vision transformer-based detector, as a target model.
-Despite its architectural differences, ViTDet achieves strong performance with our distilled data, reaching $mAP_{50}$ scores of 21.30\%, 29.20\%, and 38.30\% at 0.25\%, 0.5\%, and 1.0\% \texttt{IPD}, respectively.
+In addition, we evaluate ViTDet \citep{li2022exploring} and Deformable DETR \citep{zhu2020deformable}, transformer-based detectors, as observer models.
+For instance, ViTDet achieves strong performance with Faster R-CNN as a target model, reaching $mAP_{50}$ scores of 21.30\%, 29.20\%, and 38.30\% at 0.25\%, 0.5\%, and 1.0\% \texttt{IPD}, respectively, despite their architectural differences.